-- The Applicant states that to the extent possible, construction traffic will minimize land disturbance within the LOC and existing roadway disturbance and damage will be avoided, and any disturbances will be restored according to County codes. - The Applicant's ERD states during construction, large materials and equipment will be transported to staging areas by tractor-trailers and offloaded by construction vehicles.
+- The Applicant states that construction traffic will minimize land disturbance within the LOC and existing roadway disturbance and damage will be avoided, and any disturbances will be restored according to County codes. - The Applicant's ERD states during construction, large materials and equipment will be transported to staging areas by tractor-trailers and offloaded by construction vehicles.
 Excavation equipment and vehicles, such as crane trucks and concrete trucks, will also be utilized for the Project.
-During operation, traffic will mostly be limited to maintenance crews for seasonal mowing and vegetation maintenance, as well as maintenance for any operational issues.
+During operation, traffic will mostly be limited to maintenance crews for seasonal mowing and vegetation maintenance, and periodic maintenance.